 On May 24, 1976, a wine tasting took place in Paris that changed the world’s view of California wines forever.

-The tasting was the brainchild of Steven Spurrier, an English wine merchant who owned an innovative wine shop and adjacent wine school in the center of Paris.
+The now famous tasting was the brainchild of Steven Spurrier, an English wine merchant who owned an innovative wine shop and adjacent wine school in the center of Paris.
 Located near the offices of IBM, many of the students at L’Academie du Vin were Americans who worked in France and were anxious to learn more about wine.
 Spurrier was intrigued by some of the California Cabernets and Chardonnays his students brought by the shop.
 Curious to see how these newcomers would fare against French wines made from the same kind of grapes, he arranged a blind wine tasting in celebration of the American Bicentennial activities in Paris.
 The French tasters chosen for the event had impeccable professional credentials.
 The French wines were First and other classified growth red Bordeaux and white Burgundies.
 They were matched against California Cabernet Sauvignons and Chardonnays.
 The tasting was blind, with the identities of the wines concealed and the labels revealed only after the jury of nine tasters had voted its order of preference.

 The unthinkable happened.
 The 1973 Stag’s Leap Wine Cellars S.L.V.
 Cabernet Sauvignon – the first vintage produced with grapes from vines a mere three years old – was judged the best.
 The Cabernet had bested four top-ranked Bordeaux, including first-growths Château Mouton-Rothschild and Château Haut-Brion.
 The 1973 Chateau Montelena Chardonnay from California bested its French counterparts.